chamaeleonidae/api/docs/concepts/custom-triggers.md

 /chrome/i.test(userAgent) && /google inc/i.test(vendor);
 ```

-The step will display if MacOS is being used:
+The step will display if MacOS is being used.

 ```
 /Mac/.test(navigator.platform);